Home » Blog » How To Master The Knuckleball

 Keep the Wind-up the Same During a Knuckleball Pitch

 Lots of pitchers just starting out with a new pitch don’t realize they have certain “tells” when throwing an off-speed pitch.
-In order to deceive the batter, keep your wind-up the same pace as your normal fastball wind-up.
+The “tells” come from pitchers thinking too much about how to throw.

 Push the Ball Forward with Your Fingertips When Throwing a Knuckleball

-The part which distinguishes the knuckleball from other kinds of pitches is the fingertip push.
-In order to throw the ball, push the ball forward using your fingertips so that the ball moves in the air without getting any spin.
+To throw the ball, push the ball forward using your fingertips so the ball moves in the air without getting any spin.

-Release the Thumb Grip When Throwing the knuckleball
+Release the Thumb Grip When Throwing a Knuckleball

 Release the thumb grip at the right time to ensure that you threw the ball perfectly.
 This will take some time and practice to perfect, but the more you practice the better you will get at your release point.